emeb/f051_discovery_talk/README.md

 Changes from the Talkie source
 ------------------------------

-I've modified the code fromt the Talkie project in the following ways:
+I've modified the code from the Talkie project in the following ways:

 1) Converted from C++ to C